A Not-So-Capital Plan, Part 1:

 • Open gangways, enabling passengers to move between cars for better circulation, increasing capacity, and improving safety by making subway surfing more difficult.
 New York recently took delivery of its first batch of open gangway cars as part of the R211T pilot, but this should be a regular feature and not just a pilot.
 All future trainsets should include open gangways, including the immediately upcoming R211 second option order.

 • Fire and smoke detection and suppression systems and improved ventilation.
 The MTA, in Bulletin 12-24, forbids the R211T from running on long express runs, specifically 59 St to 125 St and Hoyt-Schermerhorn St to Euclid Ave.
+And according to another rule, the R211T can only be used on lines where the spacing between every stop is less than 4 minutes, which is only the C and R lines.
+However, due to delays, trains often wait more than 4 minutes in between stations on local lines, too.
 The MTA has not given the public an explanation for why this is the case, but a Reddit account claiming MTA affiliation alleged that the R211T has an inadequate smoke clearance system, and others that it does not even have smoke detectors.
-However, open gangway trains around the world routinely encounter delays between stations and thus can have long inter-station times.
+Yet other MTA affiliates said that smoke could travel farther in the train, but that the air-circulation is overbuilt, and that this was an incidental finding that poses little actual risk, and that the MTA was being overly conservative here.
 If they need to be upgraded to be in line with international open gangway standards, the MTA must do so immediately for the upcoming R211 second option order, which they should specify as open gangway R211Ts.
 Finally, more powerful ventilation could also double in improving air quality (subway tunnels and stations are full of unhealthy steel dust and high PM 2.5) and reducing the spread of airborne disease.

 • CCTV of subway car interiors and exteriors, with train crew and dispatcher access.
 NYCT has begun adding security cameras to cars, and is including them in newly procured vehicles like the R211.
 Providing crews access to this feed will help improve security by increasing visibility in emergency situations.
 This technology can also be used to increase operating efficiency when turning trains at the end of lines where the train turns in non-revenue layup tracks beyond the station.
 Right now, NYCT requires conductors to manually check that trains are empty before moving them to tail tracks or yards.
 Verifying that a train is clear using video feeds would substantially speed up this process when the train is already empty, saving work for the train crew.